NovaLogicDev/kotlin-native/COCOAPODS.md

 `org.jetbrains.kotlin.multiplatform` plugin.
 See details about the multiplatform plugin at the [corresponding page](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html).

-When applied the CocoaPods plugin preforms the following actions:
+When applied the CocoaPods plugin performs the following actions:

 1. Add both debug and release frameworks as output binaries for all iOS and macOS targets.
 2. Create a `podspec` task which generates a [podspec](https://guides.cocoapods.org/syntax/podspec.html)